 Creative Writing Workshops

-Inspire the creative writer in you.
+Inspire the creative writer in you and enroll in our writing workshops today!

-Enroll in our writing workshops today!
 Enjoy these noncredit creative writing classes in multiple topics.
 Workshops are open to adults of any age or education level and take place in hybrid or online formats.

-Taught by Angelique Palmer
+Taught by Gregory Fletcher

 Tuition: $120